 If you’re a sea glass hunter, collector, or enthusiast you’ve probably heard of Fort Bragg, California, home of “Glass Beach,” a place that used to be a trash dump into the ocean but is now a beach made of colorful, smooth glass pieces.

-I collected less than two gallon-size Zip-loc bags of glass during the four-day trip.
+I collected a small amount of glass during the four-day trip.
 The beach has been picked over substantially and at first sight, mostly clear, brown and green glass (the most common colors) appears.
 Only by shifting aside the top layer or the luck of the tide can more rare colors be found, and I did come home with a prescription bottle full of rare colors.
-So I wasn’t taking five-gallon buckets or filling extra suitcases; I took only enough for a keepsake of the trip, what amounted to a few small jars.
-But as I posted photos on Instagram and Facebook, I took a little heat in comments: “I hope you just took the one piece…”… “we will soon have no glass left at this rate.”
+So I wasn’t taking five-gallon buckets or filling extra suitcases; I took only enough for a keepsake of the trip.
+But after posting photos on Instagram and Facebook, I took a little heat in comments: “I hope you just took the one piece…”… “we will soon have no glass left at this rate.”
 An online article bemoans: “Thanks to people who ignore the rules, Mendocino County's Glass Beach is rapidly fading away.”

 Debates rage on in the sea glass community about whether or not it is “legal” to take the glass and whether the glass should be seeded or “replenished” using new broken glass.
 The local sea glass museum in Fort Bragg sells bags of pre-tumbled “seed glass” to throw into the ocean to help “save the historic beach.”